lupyuen/lupyuen.github.io/src/iot.md

 I always felt dreadful maintaining and extending complex __IoT Apps in C__. [(Like this one)](https://github.com/lupyuen/lorawan_test/blob/main/lorawan_test_main.c)

-Can we do this a little less painfully with Zig?
+Can we make this a little less painful with Zig?
 Let's find out!

 -   [__lupyuen/zig-bl602-nuttx__](https://github.com/lupyuen/zig-bl602-nuttx)